Akil Baddoo Player Props: Tigers vs. Blue Jays

-On Tuesday, Akil Baddoo (coming off going 2-for-5 with a double) and the Detroit Tigers play the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
-First pitch is at 7:07 PM ET.
+The Detroit Tigers and Akil Baddoo, who went 0-for-4 last time in action, take on Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Wednesday at 7:07 PM ET.

-He had two hits (going 2-for-5 with a double) in his most recent appearance against the Red Sox.
+He had a hitless performance in his most recent game (0-for-4) against the Blue Jays.

 Akil Baddoo Game Info & Props vs. the Blue Jays